The Hoover Dam is one of the world’s most miraculous wonders! Find out our best travel tips for visiting the Hoover Dam with your family!

 - The Mike O’Callaghan-Pat Tillman Memorial Bridge (that passes over the dam) measures 1,905 feet long and 900 feet above the Colorado River.
 It is the longest, single-span concrete arch bridge in the Western Hemisphere and the second-highest bridge of any type in America.

-It’s really such an incredible feat of engineering – it’s so hard to explain the sheer size of this dam until you actually see it for yourself.
+The dam is such an incredible feat of engineering.
+It’s so hard to explain the sheer size of this dam until you actually see it for yourself.
 It’s incredibly huge.
 Breathtaking!

 Tours are available – and they range in price.